aroran1/flutter-notes/guides/flutterBasics.md

 ## question.dart
   - add a question.dart file to separate the re-rendering of question UI, helps with file size control and reusability
   - using class constructor method and adding `final` to avoid the immutable warning, which tells dart that this particular value will not chnage after its initialization.
 The class question is initialised by its constructor methods.
+    - difference between final and const is we know the value of a const variable at the time of writing the code (compile time constant which is also as runtime constant because it never changes ) but with final we don't.
+Its a runtime constant value and also it depends on the instance of that class.
+    - const can be given to a variable name and its value so whne Dart stores the address of the data in the memory it know it it can be overwritten or not.
+    `const x = const [...]`
   - import question.dart into main and replace the Text widget with it
   ```
   import 'package:flutter/material.dart';